hungthai1401/hungthai1401/README.md

->Many of life's failures are experienced by people who did not realize how close they were to success when they gave up.
+>The real winners in life are the people who look at every situation with an expectation that they can make it work or make it better

-**Thomas Edison**
+**Barbara Pletcher**